diptigandhi24/createWebpackEs6/README.md

 "webpack": "webpack -d --watch",
 ```

-8.After following above instruction your pacakge.json will look like this
+8. After following above instruction your pacakge.json will look like this

 ```json
 {